PX4/PX4-Devguide/en/airframes/adding_a_new_frame.md

-# Adding a new Airframe Configuration
+# Adding a New Airframe Configuration

 PX4 uses canned configurations as starting point for airframes.
 Adding a configuration is straightforward: Create a new file which is prepended with a free autostart ID in the [init.d folder](https://github.com/PX4/Firmware/tree/master/ROMFS/px4fmu_common/init.d) and [build and upload](../setup/building_px4.md) the software.

 Developers not wanting to create their own configuration can instead customize existing configurations using text files on the microSD card, as detailed on the [custom system startup](../advanced/system_startup.md) page.

-## Airframe configurations
+## Airframe Configurations

 An airframe configuration consists of three main blocks: